From Forecast to Action with the HALIRO Pilot

 Expecting perfect accuracy

 No predictive system achieves total accuracy.
 The objective is not perfection but continuous improvement.
-A recommendation that is relevant in 70% of cases already generates significant value.
+A recommendation that is regularly relevant creates value when teams understand it, act on it, and refine it with feedback.

 When the Pilot is relevant and when it is not